alexabate/alexabate.github.io/_posts/2016-11-05-movie-lens.md

 ## Step 2: item-item similarity

-We can do exactly the same process for items instead of users.
-Treat an item as a vector of ratings and calculate a similarity between two items in the same manner using cosine similarity.
+We can do exactly the same process for items instead of users; this time treating an item as a vector of ratings and calculate a similarity between two items in the same manner using cosine similarity.